cudail/sonic-robo-chat-2/developer-guide.md

 ### FOLLOWER|[palette]|[characterName]

 Change the follower character.
-Works the same as the `CHARACTER` command described above but does not take a duration - the effect is always perminant.
+Works the same as the `CHARACTER` command described above but does not take a duration - the effect is always permanent.

 ### SWAP

 Spawn the player and follower characters.
-This changes the follower to the player's current character (whether perminant or temporary) and changes the player's perminant character to the follower's characters (so if the player is temporarily changed character it won't affect the player until after that wears off).
+This changes the follower to the player's current character (whether permanent or temporary) and changes the player's permanent character to the follower's characters (so if the player is temporarily changed character it won't affect the player until after that wears off).

 ## Audio commands